 A fertility doctor will advise that an Egg Donor have at least two periods between egg donation cycles.

 An Egg Donor will use hormone medication to pause their menstrual cycle and encourage her ovaries to produce many eggs.
 The procedure is done under anesthesia, sedation, or with the help of an analgesic drug (pain reliever).
 It may take a donor a couple of days before she fully recovers.

 The egg donation process is generally safe and well-tolerated by most women.

 The screening process is very strict in order to reduce the risk of genetic diseases and birth disorders.

 Lucina Egg Bank is a leading frozen egg bank committed to help you donate eggs with top safety and convenience.
 Unlike an egg donor agency, you don’t have to wait to donate until matched with an intended family.

-So, fill out an application now and find out if you qualify within 72 hours.
+So, fill out an application now and find out if you qualify instantly.